rayguna/NoTes/my_notes.md

 1. Discovered that ransack search display search results for every user and resulted in duplicated outputs.
 Solved the issue by adding a constraint to search only within the current user datasets.

+## S. Rake Sample Data

+1. Got foreign_key violation error when deploying rake sample_data.
+2. The issue was found to be due to the sequence of tables deletion.
+Make sure to delete the dependent tables first before finally deleting the parent tables.
+The error emerge due to dependency violations.

 # Appendix:

 ## A. References